 Snake Tattoo Meaning in Gangs or Prison

-To Russian prisoners, as well as many other incarcerated people around the world, a snake coiled around the neck or collar bones symbolizes a battle with addiction.
+To Russian prisoners, as well as many other incarcerated people around the world, a snake coiled around the neck or collar bones symbolizes a battle with jones.

 This tattoo may have a triangle pattern on the serpent’s body with interchanging grey and black triangles.